Thyroid Lumps & Neck Nodules

 female patient experiencing thyroid swelling

-Thyroid nodules are lumps that commonly arise within an otherwise normal thyroid gland.
+A thyroid nodule, colloquially known as a ‘thyroid lumps’, is are lumps that commonly arises within an otherwise normal thyroid gland.
 Often detected by imaging studies or felt as a lump in the throat, most thyroid nodules are benign (non-cancerous) and asymptomatic, but a small percentage can be cancerous or cause thyroid dysfunction.

 Understanding the nature, diagnosis, and management of thyroid nodules is crucial, as their presence can significantly impact thyroid function and overall health.